Rosemary White Bean Soup

 The pot of beans has varied each week.
 We’ve had purple hull peas and cornbread many nights.
-Also, I’ve previously posted about how wonderful I find a certain bean soup mix from Bob’s Red Mill.
+Also, I’ve previously posted about how wonderful I find bean soup mixes from Bob’s Red Mill.
 It is a great last minute bean option, because the beans are tiny and cook quickly.
 Sometimes we have lentils, which also cook fairly quickly.
 Other times the beans soak overnight and cook all day in the crockpot.

 Almost every time I make beans, I remember this funny bean soup story from my childhood.

 When I was growing up, we ate beans a lot, which could account for the fact that my brother now despises them.

 But somehow, I’ve really enjoyed the challenge of cooking with beans OTHER than the 13 bean soup mix plus packet of seasoning that my mother made when we were kids.
 My mother is really a wonderful cook, now.
 But when she was putting food on the table 7 nights a week for a family of five, she would be the first to tell you that she was just trying to get through the day.

 We ate the same 8 meals over and over again.